Luis Buñuel: 1946–1953: Mexico

 During this period, Dancigers was busy producing films for the actor/director Fernando Soler, one of the most durable of Mexican film personalities, having been referred to as the "national paterfamilias".
 Although Soler typically preferred to direct his own films, for their next collaboration, El Gran Calavera, based on a play by Adolfo Torrado, he decided that doing both jobs would be too much trouble, so he asked Dancigers to find someone who could be trusted to handle the technical aspects of the directorial duties.
 Buñuel welcomed the opportunity, stating that: "I amused myself with the montage, the constructions, the angles...All of that interested me because I was still an apprentice in so-called 'normal' cinema."
 As a result of his work on this film, he developed a technique for making films cheaply and quickly by limiting them to 125 shots.
 El Gran Calavera was completed in 16 days at a cost of 400,000 pesos (approximately $46,000 US at 1948 exchange rates).
 The picture has been described as "a hilarious screwball send-up of the Mexican nouveau riche...a wild roller coaster of mistaken identity, sham marriages and misfired suicides", and it was a big hit at the box office in Mexico.
 In 2013, the picture was re-made by Mexican director Gary Alazraki under the title The Noble Family.
-In 1949, Buñuel renounced his Spanish citizenship to become a naturalized Mexican.
+In 1949, Buñuel renounced his Spanish citizenship to become a naturalized Mexican however different sources stated that he retained his Spanish citizenship along with the Mexican one although remains largely disputed, since it was kept private from the public eye.

 The commercial success of El Gran Calavera enabled Buñuel to redeem a promise he had extracted from Dancigers, which was that if Buñuel could deliver a money-maker, Dancigers would guarantee "a degree of freedom" on the next film project.
 Knowing that Dancigers was uncomfortable with experimentalism, especially when it might affect the bottom line, Buñuel proposed a commercial project titled ¡Mi huerfanito jefe!, about a juvenile street vendor who can't sell his final lottery ticket, which ends up being the winner and making him rich.
 Dancigers was open to the idea, but instead of a "feuilleton", he suggested making "something rather more serious".
 During his recent researches through the slums of Mexico City, Buñuel had read a newspaper account of a twelve-year-old boy's body being found on a garbage dump, and this became the inspiration, and final scene, for the film, eventually called Los Olvidados.